23 – 31 August 2019 (9 nights)

 - Camp locations are specifically chosen to maximize photographic opportunities by being in private game-viewing areas

 - Two morning hide sessions booked for our group in the purpose-built, low-angle photographic hides

 The Itinerary: 23 – 31 August 2019 (9 nights)

 This safari represents a fantastic combination of superb wildlife photography experiences, comfortable accommodation and expert guiding.
 As always, we will spend lots of time out in the field, and you will be with like-minded photographers who are happy to put in the time to get the images.
-We will be staying in classic tented safari camps.
+We will be staying in comfortable lodges, with spacious, air-conditioned rooms.
 For big parts of the safari, we will have the ability to go off-road (not in environmentally sensitive areas) in order to get the best photographic angles of our subjects.

 D’Oreale Grande, Emperor’s Palace, Johannesburg, South Africa

 Stay close to the airport at the D’Oreale Grande at Emperor’s Palace.
 On your arrival at Johannesburg’s OR Tambo International airport, and after clearing customs and collecting your luggage, you will be met by an Eyes On Africa representative, who will transfer you by road to the D’Oreale Grande.

 Next morning, after breakfast (included) our group will transfer back to OR Tambo (Jhb) or Lanseria (Jhb) airport where we will catch our scheduled plane flight to Malamala airstrip.
 From the airstrip it is just a few minutes drive through the reserve to our camp for the next four days.

 MalaMala Main Camp, Sabi Sands Game Reserve, South Africa